 The commercial module projects consumption by fuel [2] at the Census division level using prices from the NEMS energy supply modules and macroeconomic variables from the NEMS Macroeconomic Activity Module (MAM), as well as external data sources (technology characterizations, for example).
 Energy demands are projected for ten end-use services [3] for eleven building categories [4] in each of the nine Census divisions (see Figure 5).
 The model begins by developing projections of floorspace for the 99 building category and Census division combinations.
 Next, the ten end-use service demands required for the projected floorspace are developed.
 The electricity generation and water and space heating supplied by distributed generation and combined heat and power technologies are projected.
-Technologies are then chosen to meet the projected service demands for the seven major end uses [5].
-Once technologies are chosen, the energy consumed by the equipment stock (both existing and purchased equipment) is developed to meet the projected end-use service demands [6].
+Technologies are then chosen to meet the projected service demands for the seven major end uses.
+Once technologies are chosen, the energy consumed by the equipment stock (both existing and purchased equipment) is developed to meet the projected end-use service demands [5].
+Minor end uses are modeled in less detail.
+Annual energy consumption of select miscellaneous end-use loads (MELs) are derived by combining existing and projected equipment stock, energy consumption per device, and hours of use where applicable.